hzahradnik/aic_group5_topic3/README.md

 Afterwards you can create the image and give it the name _CloudScale_v0.2.0_.

 ### AppEngine
-The installation of the AppEngine-Project is very straightforward.
-First install Google AppEngine-Plugin for Eclipse (Version 4.3, Kepler), therefore choose _Help => Install new software..._ and add following software site:
+The installation of the AppEngine-Project is very straightforward, we tested it on Linux (Arch Linux and Fedora 19) and on Mac OS X. First install Google AppEngine-Plugin for Eclipse (Version 4.3, Kepler), therefore choose _Help => Install new software..._ and add following software site:

 ```
 http://dl.google.com/eclipse/plugin/4.3